vmhl87/starship/README.md

 ## Customization

-Set the blog name in `build/source/title.cfg`.
-(Due to the static nature of Starship, changing the blog name is a pretty difficult process.)
+Set the blog name with setup.py, or manually in `build/source/title.cfg`.
+(Due to the static nature of Starship, changing the blog name globally is a pretty difficult process, but it's still possible.)

 For theme modifications edit `style.css`, and if you need to import extra stylesheets for google fonts or the like, do so